submarcos/django-vectortiles/README.md

-Generate vector tiles with PostgreSQL and postgis 2.4+
+Generate MapBox VectorTiles from GeoDjango models

-Serve them with dango
+With mapbox_vector_tile or directly with PostgreSQL/PostGIS 2.4+